himani-de/car-model/README.md

 ###### Local Deployment

-In order to build this environment locally please update your docker-compose.yml file locally as follows:
+In order to build this environment locally please update the docker-compose.yml file locally as follows:

 ```
 version: "3.8"